 “King Bait”: psychological revelation without our character understanding aspects of the plot.

 And that’s the key to writing a supernatural story in which the supernatural phenomenon is never explained.
-Readers will accept supernatural stories with no storyworld explanation, but the writer is absolutely obliged to include another kind of personal self-revelation, emphasis on SELF.
+Readers will accept supernatural stories with no setting explanation, but the writer is absolutely obliged to include another kind of personal anagnorisis, emphasis on SELF.
 Otherwise the story will feel pointless and you’ll get complaints that it’s unbelievable.

 The final snippets of dialogue “I hope they get there” and “God love us all, but are they ever coming back?” stuck in my mind, even though I read this story years ago.